The Toucher and Rich Show

-From June 5, 2006, until mid-2007 the show's opening theme was "Fuck All Y'all" by Saliva.
-Since 2007, the opening theme is "Honey Bucket" by Melvins.
+Until mid-2007 the show's opening theme was "Fuck All Y'all" by Saliva.
+Thereafter, the opening theme was "Honey Bucket" by Melvins.

 Toucher and Rich entered regional syndication on October 25, 2021.
 The program's inaugural affiliates consisted of four Townsquare Media stations: the trimulcast of WCYY in Portland, Maine, WPKQ in North Conway, New Hampshire, and WJZN in Augusta, Maine; and WEZQ in Bangor, Maine.
+In October 2023, the show reverted to broadcasting exclusively on WBZ-FM and Twitch.